 I’m ten days out of my second cataract surgery.
-My eye scratches, wells with tears suddenly, and I don’t look into it yet, close-up, in the mirror as I shall.
+My eye scratches, wells with tears.

-continuously, through progressive vision loss, surgeries, and recoveries; my battered Canon has run around the clock twice, the display now showing twenty thousand, six hundred and ninety pictures taken in three years.
+My battered Canon has run around the clock twice, the display now showing twenty thousand, six hundred and ninety pictures taken in three years.
 I go nowhere without a camera, even at night, and every picture is taken observing design.
 By that I mean I am not a “decisive moment” kind of photographer.
 I am a “decisive arrangement” photographer.
 If there is a difference.
 The distinctions change when one sees in soft borders.
-It makes sense to me, as professionally I am a designer.
 Details can get in the way.
-Become distracting.
 Prevent one from seeing the picture as a whole.
-There is a trick one is taught in art school, to screw up one’s eyes, blurring the artwork, so that one can see the compositional shapes without interference from little details.
+There is a trick one is taught in art school, to screw up one’s eyes, blurring the artwork, so that one can see the compositional shapes without interference from small details.
 All quality art stands up to this scrutiny.
 One never forgets this, so seeing naturally this way, design discipline had the opportunity to mature, and my visual work, my hobby, habit, and profession, benefitted enormously.

 What makes me a designer-photographer is that the more my vision failed, the more my pictures framed design.
 Abstraction rules, even when it appears content is king.
 I photographed light and dark, shape, color, contrast, brightness, and arrangement.
 Better work came as a result of having some distance; it is easier to frame from across the street than to be in the crush of a crowd.
 In addition I became absorbed in reflections, window reflections at street level.
 Standing close to a window, I am looking through multiple realities.
 The glass plane facing the street, the interior behind the glass, the reflection of the street behind me, combined with activity of the city.
 Much to absorb, very quickly.
 Light, shape, speed.
 It’s like life, but faster.
 This is more akin to a river, than the hard-stopping edges of a city like New York.
 This work, a natural collage, is often mistaken for being created in Photoshop.
 Instead, it is one sixtieth of a second.
 If I stop to ask why I pay such intense continuous attention to these subjects, it is because the world is generous to me, unfolding and revealing, concealing, ever changing, and my work is to stop momentarily and give part of it recognition.
 When I know the shot is good, under my breath, I say thank you.